omgupta-ai/BioReason-Multi-Agent-Framework-for-Drug-Target-Validation/README.md

 # BioReason-Multi-Agent-Framework-for-Drug-Target-Validation
-An autonomous multi-agent AI framework using LangGraph and Groq (Llama 3.3) to validate medical drug targets, featuring an automated LLM-as-a-Judge evaluator to guarantee 0% hallucinations.
+An autonomous multi-agent AI framework using LangGraph and Groq (Llama 3.3) to validate medical drug targets, featuring an automated LLM-as-a-Judge evaluator that scores reports for hallucination and precision against raw tool data.

 Built with **LangGraph** and **Groq (Llama 3.3 70B)**, BioReason tackles one of the biggest challenges in medical AI: **hallucinations**.
-It enforces strict tool-calling, real-time API grounding, and features an automated "LLM-as-a-Judge" evaluation loop to guarantee high-precision, hallucination-free clinical reports.
+It enforces strict tool-calling, real-time API grounding, and uses an automated "LLM-as-a-Judge" evaluation loop that scores generated reports against raw tool output on hallucination and precision dimensions, flagging any report that falls below a configurable pass threshold.

 ![Architecture](Architecture.png)
 ---